robertcorponoi/bouillon/documentation.md

 ## **get(key)**

 `get(key)` will check the local data object for the specified key and return the value if the key exists.
-For deep searches, you can input a key with dot notation, for example example: `bouillon.get("favorite.movies.action")` will instruct bouillon to search for the nested action key.
+For deep searches, you can input a key with dot notation, for example example: `bouillon.get('favorite.movies.action')` will instruct bouillon to search for the nested action key.
 If the specified key does not exist, bouillion will simply return `undefined`.

 | Type   | Option | Description                                               | Default |
 | ------ | ------ | --------------------------------------------------------- | ------ |